eesyuen09/tp/docs/UserGuide.md

 #### 3.1.6 Clearing all entries : `clear`

-Clears all student records from the address book.
+Clears all student records and class tags from the address book.

 **Format:** `clear`

 **Command Details and Constraints:**
-* Removes all student entries permanently from the address book.
+* Removes all student entries and class tags permanently from the address book.
 * This action cannot be undone.

 >**Expected output:**